hashicorp/consul/website/source/docs/agent/dns.html.markdown

 page_title: "DNS Interface"
 sidebar_current: "docs-agent-dns"
 description: |-
-  One of the primary query interfaces for Consul is using DNS.
+  One of the primary query interfaces for Consul is DNS.
 The DNS interface allows applications to make use of service discovery without any high-touch integration with Consul.
 ---

 # DNS Interface